Untimely rains hit India's summer crops, delay rural economy recovery

 Cotton bolls were damaged by late rains in Maharashtra and Gujarat, which account for over half of the country's output, said Arun Sekhsaria, managing director of exporter D.D.
 Cotton.0

-Until a few weeks ago, industry officials such as Pradeep Jain, president of Khandesh Ginning and Pressing Factory Owners and Traders Association, were expecting a 20% jump in cotton production in 2019 from a year ago.
+Until a few weeks ago, industry officials such as Pradeep Jain, president of Khandesh Ginning and Pressing Factory Owners and Traders Association, were expecting a 20 percent jump in cotton production in 2019 from a year ago.

-But now Jain says the production could rise by 10 to 12%.
+But now Jain says the production could rise by 10 to 12 percent.

 Cyclone Bulbul also soaked the eastern states of Odisha and West Bengal last week, damaging rice crops in these key producing states, said Nitin Gupta, vice president for Olam India's rice business.